Kiril991020/KISS/README.md

 - added neofetch (displayed by default in 'sysinfo')

-- updated 'kinfo' to give elaboration on firewall configurations
+- updated 'about' to give elaboration on firewall configurations

 PROGRAMS: